(this post has subject headings so scroll down to the bits you want to read, and ignore the other bits if you are not interested)1. a general intro

 it's a phenomenon that i've seen through russia, poland, hungary, and now here in germany. right here in berlin, despite the massive turkish muslim and moderately sized lebanese population here. i saw one guy selling them at a street stall in neukoelln, and i asked him whether most people buy them from him for fashion or politics, and he said decisively that it was purely fashion. anyway, i don't want to come across as being over-the-top alarmed, but it's a fairly different thing to melbourne. but possibly this is just because the melbourne fashion market hasn't cottoned on to this european trend yet... let's hope not.

-10. marriage encounter hits the streets of budapest
+10. marriage encounter hits the streets of budapesti discovered this when

 dresden was really cool - here are my friends anne und sven who i met in st petersburg: